bruno185/Apple-30th-Anniversary-Tribute-for-Apple-II-reloaded/readme.md

 But you can also use your own image :

 1/ Delphi program :
-Prepare a BMP image file, 40 x 23 pixels, 4 bit / pixel.
+With any photo editor, prepare a BMP image file, 40 x 23 pixels, 4 bit / pixel.
 Run the Delphi program in \Delphi\Win32\Release\
 Drag and drop the BMP file over the window.
 Clic Convert button.